david-davidson/trump-namer/README.md

 ```

 ### To update copy/content:
-* Add new sliders in `/js/slider-config.js`
+* Add new sliders in `/config/sliders.js`
-* Add new adjectives in `/js/adjectives.js`
+* Add new adjectives in `/config/adjectives.js`
+* Add new Trump faces in `/img`, and add their paths in `/config/trump-images.js`
-* App should include them automatically!
+* App should update automatically!

 ### Workflow:
 * Work on task-specific branch (e.g., `task/add-new-photos`)